naerbnic/datalit/datalit/docs/datalit.md

 # ;
 ```

-These are integer literals written in the specified endianness or the current
+These are integer literals appended in the specified endianness or the current
 endian mode.
 If the suffix ends with `le` / `be` (with an optional `_` prefix)
 that endianness is used; otherwise the current endian mode (`@endian`) applies
 (default native).
 All